 - Before you set ProPCV to 1 for a service group, you must ensure that none of the processes specified in the MonitorProcesses attribute or the StartProgram attribute of the application resource of the group are running on any node where the resource is offline.
 If an application resource lists two processes in its MonitorProcesses attribute, both processes need to be offline on all nodes in the cluster.
 If a node has only one process running and you set ProPCV to 1 for the group, you can still start the second process on another node because the Application agent cannot perform selective offline monitoring or online monitoring of individual processes for an application resource - If a ProPCV-enabled service group has some application resources and some non-application type resources (that cannot be configured for ProPCV), the group can still get into concurrency violation for the non-application type resources.
 You can bring the non-application type resources online outside VCS control on a node when the service group is active on another node.
-In such cases, the concurrency violation trigger is invoked. - The ProPCV feature is not supported for an application running in a container (such as a local zone). - When ProPCV is enabled for a group, the AMF driver prevents certain processes from starting based on the process offline registrations with the AMF driver.
+In such cases, the concurrency violation trigger is invoked.

+- When ProPCV is enabled for a group, the AMF driver prevents certain processes from starting based on the process offline registrations with the AMF driver.
 If a process starts whose pathname and arguments match with the registered event, and if the prevent action is set for this registered event, that process is prevented from starting.
 Apart from that, if the arguments match, and even if only the basename of the starting process matches with the basename of the pathname of the registered event, AMF driver prevents that process from starting - Even with ProPCV enabled, the AMF driver can prevent only those processes from starting whose pathname and arguments match with the events registered with the AMF driver.
 If the same process is started in some other manner (for example, with a totally different pathname), AMF driver does not prevent the process from starting.
 This behavior is in line with how AMF driver works for process offline monitoring.